-PEL 1324; 2324; 3324; 4325 - Varsity Volleyball (Women)
+PEL 1324; 2324; 3328 (formerly 3324); 4329 (formerly 4325) - Varsity Volleyball (Women) Credit 1

 Exclusively for women who are members of the College's varsity volleyball team.
 Instruction will include fundamentals as well as advanced techniques and will be geared toward the collegiate volleyball level.